Yasuo Mizui

 Yasuo Mizui (水井 康雄, Mizui Yasuo) was a Japanese stone sculptor who lived in France.
-He preferred abstract form in public sculpture within architectural contexts and took part in several symposia on sculpture in Europe, the US, Israel, and Japan.
+He specialized in abstract forms for public sculpture, often within architectural contexts, and participated in several sculpture symposia across Europe, the United States, Israel, and Japan.

 Biography

-Yasuo Mizui entered into Kobe University in 1944.
-During World War II, he worked as technician at a company and learned casting.
-After his graduation in 1947, he entered Tokyo University of the Arts and majored in Sculpture.
-He was taught by Kazuo Kikuchi and Hirakushi Denchū.
-The reason of shifting his interest from mechanical engineering to sculpture was because he hoped of possibility of power of art, which has no frontier nor war and he chose "Art casting – Casting daibutsu" as his thesis.
+Yasuo Mizui enrolled at Kobe University in 1944.
+During World War II, he worked as a technician at a company where he learned casting.
+After graduating in 1947, he entered the Tokyo University of the Arts, majoring in sculpture.
+He studied under Kazuo Kikuchi and Hirakushi Denchū.
+Mizui shifted his focus from mechanical engineering to sculpture because he believed in the transformative power of art—something without borders or conflicts.
+For his thesis, he chose the topic "Art Casting – Casting Daibutsu".

-After graduation from Tokyo University of the Arts in 1953, he obtained a scholarship from French government to study further at École nationale supérieure des beaux-arts de Paris from 1953 to 1958, where he learned monumental art and sculpture from Alfred Janniot and Marcel Gimond.
-He apprenticed Apel·les Fenosa from 1954 to 1958 while studying at the university.
-While visiting the atelier, Fenosa assigned Mizui to create one piece of work made by clay every day upon his arrival.
-After several months, Mizui felt despair from his own creativity.
-However, he managed to create one at the last minute.
-This experience helped his subsequent career to attend the International Sculpture Symposium and to create large monumental works under the French program 1% for art.
+After graduating from the Tokyo University of the Arts in 1953, Yasuo Mizui received a scholarship from the French government to continue his studies at the École nationale supérieure des Beaux-Arts in Paris from 1953 to 1958.
+There, he studied monumental art and sculpture under Alfred Janniot and Marcel Gimond.
+From 1954 to 1958, he apprenticed under Apel·les Fenosa while pursuing his studies.

+During his apprenticeship, Fenosa instructed Mizui to create one clay sculpture each day upon his arrival at the atelier.
+After several months, Mizui felt despair over his perceived lack of creativity.
+However, he managed to complete a piece at the last moment, an experience that profoundly shaped his artistic journey.
+This period of growth prepared him for participation in International Sculpture Symposium and the creation of large monumental works under France's 1% for Art program.

 Works for Olympic games in Japan and France

-He has created walls of sculptures Les murs des fossils (Walls of fossils) for Tokyo Olympic games in Tokyo, Japan in 1964 and Microcosme et macrocosme for Winter Olympic Games in Grenoble, France.
+He created the sculptural wall Les Murs des Fossiles (Walls of Fossils) for the Tokyo Olympics in 1964 and Microcosme et Macrocosme for the Winter Olympic Games in Grenoble, France.